 The Office of Disability Resources at Carnegie Mellon University has a continued mission to provide physical and programmatic campus access to all events and information within the Carnegie Mellon community.
-We work to ensure that qualified individuals receive reasonable accommodations as guaranteed by the Americans with Disabilities Act (ADA) and Sections 503 and 504 of the Rehabilitation Act of 1973.
-Students who would like to receive accommodations must submit a Voluntary Disclosure of Disability Form (www.cmu.edu/hr/assets/disability-services/request-for-accommodations.pdf) to employeeaccess@andrew.cmu.edu to begin the interactive accommodation process.
+We work to ensure that qualified individuals receive reasonable accommodations as guaranteed by the Americans with

+Disabilities Act (ADA) and Sections 503 and 504 of the Rehabilitation Act of 1973.
+Students who would like to receive accommodations can begin the process through Disability Resources secure online portal or email access@andrew.cmu.edu to begin the interactive accommodation process.